Roscommon Junior Football Championship

-The Roscommon Junior Football Championship is an annual Gaelic Athletic Association competition between lower-tier football clubs in County Roscommon.
+The Roscommon Junior Football Championship is an annual Gaelic Athletic Association competition between football clubs in County Roscommon.
 The winning club (or the best placed first-team) qualifies to represent its county in the Connacht Junior Club Football Championship.

-The 2021 Championship was won by St Brigid's B, who defeated Padraig Pearses B in the final, by 2-14 to 0-4.
+History

+The JFC has been sponsored by the Roscommon People.

+The JFC is broadcast live.
+It is known for providing "great excitement".

+Quarter-final and semi-final draws take place.

 Qualification for subsequent competitions

+The winning club goes up to the Roscommon Intermediate Football Championship for the following season.

 Connacht Junior Club Football Championship

 The Roscommon JFC winners qualify for the Connacht Junior Club Football Championship.
 It is the only team from County Roscommon to qualify for this competition.
 The Roscommon JFC winners enter the Connacht Junior Club Football Championship at the quarter-final stage.
 For example, 2013 winner Fuerty qualified for the Connacht final and won that game against a Galway club, from a traditionally larger county.
 That was the first time this competition's winner also won the Connacht final since Tulsk did so in 2004.